yy726/Argo/README.md

 - trainer: simple wrapper around train/val/eval loop
 - server: simple inference stack for recommendation system, including retrieval engine, feature server, model manager and inference engine
 - scripts: some scripts used for setup the system, such as DB ingestion
+- get-started: some userful notebooks to help you get faimilar with common techniques & concept in machine learning and recommendation system
+- embedding: scripts used for generating embedding

 ### Prepare Step